unoplatform/uno.extensions/doc/Overview/DependencyInjection/DependencyInjectionOverview.md

 protected override void OnLaunched(LaunchActivatedEventArgs e) {
     var appBuilder = this.CreateBuilder(args)
+        .Configure(host =>
+        {
+            host
+            .ConfigureServices((context, services) =>
-        .ConfigureServices(services => {
+            {
-            services.AddSingleton<ISimpleService, SimpleService>();
+                services.AddSingleton<SimpleService>();
+            })
         });

     Host = appBuilder.Build();
 ...
 ```

 Before the `IHost` instance is created, the `ConfigureServices` method is called to register services with the host.
-The `ConfigureServices` method is called before the `Configure` method, so services can be registered with the host before they are used.
+The `ConfigureServices` method is called from the lambda expression passed into the `Configure` method. `ConfigureServices` itself takes two parameters: a `HostBuilderContext` and an `IServiceCollection`.
+The `HostBuilderContext` provides access to the host's configuration and environment.
+The `IServiceCollection` is used to register services with the host.

 ## Resolving Services